This article was updated in June 2024.

-If your ecommerce business sells on the world’s largest online marketplace, you know how important Amazon ads are.
-Successful Amazon advertising campaigns can drive clicks, sales, and reviews.
+When your eCommerce business sells on the world’s largest online marketplace, it’s important to understand how to monitor Amazon ads and adjust campaigns for maximum results.
+Successful Amazon advertising campaigns can drive clicks, sales, brand awareness, and reviews from your Amazon audience.
 This helps your product outrank competing products on key search terms, creating a cycle of competitive advantages for your Amazon store.

 Unfortunately, marketing is one of the first expenses to get cut during slower times.
-As economic conditions impact demand and consumer spending, it’s tempting to offset a potential decline in sales by turning off ad campaigns.
+As economic conditions impact demand and consumer spending, it’s tempting to offset a potential decline in sales by turning off ad campaigns to save on advertising costs.
 In this post, we’ll show you why cutting your marketing spend might be a big mistake.

 The cost of turning off Amazon ads

-One of the biggest mistakes ecommerce businesses make is thinking of Amazon ads as a short-term investment.
+One of the biggest mistakes eCommerce businesses make is thinking of Amazon ads as a short-term investment.
 Yes, they require an initial spend to get started, but once you’re up and running, they can be quite cost-effective.
-In many cases, Amazon ads are the most efficient way to drive traffic and sales to your listing.
+In many cases, Amazon ads are the most efficient way to drive potential customers and sales to your listing.
 Over time, consistent campaigns will help you hold off competitors who try to make short-term investments to take market share for their listings.

 If recent news about Amazon revenue forecasts has you rethinking ad spend, think twice before turning off campaigns.
 Maintaining your investment in Amazon ads can help you grow and maintain your product listings.